SUSE/Portus/packaging/suse/portusctl/man/markdown/portusctl-setup.md

   When in combination with **ldap-guess-email-enable**, Portus will use the given **attr** to fetch the email instead of guessing it from the DN.

+**--oauth-google-oauth2-enable**
+  Enable authentication with Google OAuth2.

+**--oauth-google-oauth2-id**
+  When using Google OAuth2, use the given ID to authenticate.

+**--oauth-google-oauth2-secret**
+  When using Google OAuth2, use the secret phrase to authenticate.

+**--oauth-google-oauth2-domain**
+  If defined, then emails with certain domain are allowed.

+**--oauth-google-oauth2-options-hd**
+  G Sute domain.
+If defined then only members of the domain allowed.

+**--oauth-open-id-enable**
+  Enable authentication with OpenID.

+**--oauth-open-id-identifier**
+  When using OpenID, use the identifier to authenticate.

+**--oauth-open-id-domain**
+  If defined, then emails with certain domain are allowed.

+**--oauth-github-enable**
+  Enable authentication with Github.

+**--oauth-github-client-id**
+  When using authentication with Github, use the given key to authenticate.

+**--oauth-github-client-secret**
+  When using authentication with Github, use the secret phrase to authenticate.

+**--oauth-github-organization**
+  If defined, then only members of the organization are allowed.

+**--oauth-github-team**
+  If defined, then only members of the organization's team are allowed.

+**--oauth-github-domain**
+  If defined, then emails with certain domain are allowed.

+**--oauth-gitlab-enable**
+  Enable authentication with Gitlab.

+**--oauth-gitlab-application-id**
+  When using authentication with Gitlab, use the given key to authenticate.

+**--oauth-gitlab-secret**
+  When using authentication with Gitlab, use the secret phrase to authenticate.

+**--oauth-gitlab-group**
+  If defined, then only members of the group are allowed.

+**--oauth-gitlab-domain**
+  If defined, then emails with certain domain are allowed.

+**--oauth-gitlab-server**
+  The Gitlab server to be used.
+If empty, then https://gitlab.com is assumed.

+**--oauth-bitbucket-enable**
+  Enable authentication with Bitbucket.

+**--oauth-bitbucket-key**
+  When using authentication with Bitbucket, use the given key to authenticate.

+**--oauth-bitbucket-secret**
+  When using authentication with Bitbucket, use the given secret phrase to authenticate.

+**--oauth-bitbucket-domain**
+  If defined, then emails with certain domain are allowed.

+**--oauth-bitbucket-options-team**
+  If defined, then only members of the team are allowed.

 **--email-from**
   The email to be used as the sender for emails.
 It defaults to "portus@\<hostname\>".